 - Pasture Grazed Dairy Herds.
 Premier Foods stipulate a minimum of 100 days per year access for pasture grazed dairy herds. - Avoidance of the use of Monkeys in Coconut Plantations.
-Premier Foods does not purchase coconut products from plantations where monkeys are used to harvest coconuts - Non-Caged Eggs.
-We do not source eggs from caged production systems.
+Premier Foods does not purchase coconut products from plantations where monkeys are used to harvest coconuts. - Non-Caged Eggs.
+We do not source eggs from caged production systems. - Avoidance of euthanising bull calves: Premier Foods prohibit the practice of bull calf euthanasia unless necessary in cases of severe injury, disease or to relieve an animal's pain and suffering where it is unfit to travel for slaughter and / or will not benefit from appropriate veterinarian treatment. - Other Inhumane Practices: Our suppliers must have a clear commitment to ending the use of other inhumane practices such as culling of day-old male chicks in egg supply chains.